-For the third and final ‘E,’ we will discuss experience as the final requirement for the Maine CPA Exam.
+For the third and final ‘E,’ we will discuss Maine’s CPA experience requirement for the Maine CPA Exam.
 After passing the Uniform CPA Exam, you must complete the practical work experience requirement of the Maine Board of Accountancy:

 According to the Maine Board of Accountancy, all state CPA candidates must have at least two years of full-time paid public accounting experience (2080 hours of work experience equals one year).
 For assistance in locating work experience that satisfies the criteria, contact your school’s career department.
 This employment experience must consist of the following elements:

 - A total of 400 hours must be spent on review, compilation, and auditing.

 - A total of 200 hours in advisory services is required.

 - Must be overseen by a registered CPA in Maine or another state.